Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/DailyShading.rst

 - Rename your new **shadow_fraction_on_20200621**-layer to **shadow_fraction_on_20200621_buildingsvegetation**.
 - Change the *Global Opacity* to **100%**.

-Now you can compare the two created layers by tick them on oand off in the *Layers*-panel.
+Now you can compare the two created layers by tick them on and off in the *Layers*-panel.
 You can clearly see the shadows created underneath the trees.

 - Finally calulate shadows for December 21, 2020 using both buildings and vegetation.
 Now set *Transparacy of light through vegeation* to **50%** (defoliated trees) and save the results in a sub-directory called **Dec21_buildingsvegetation**.